-The soldiers will assist about 1,600 Ugandan soldiers already based in the country, African Union (AU) officials said.
+The force will join about 1,600 Ugandan soldiers already in Somalia [EPA]

 The soldiers will eventually make up part of a 8,000-strong AU peacekeeping force for the Horn of Africa nation.